ili-meco/AzureAI-Search-OpenAI-Lab/README.md

 # Azure AI Search with OpenAI & AI Foundry Lab Guide

-This comprehensive lab guide will walk you through setting up and using Azure AI Search with Azure OpenAI, building a secure landing zone, and implementing a production-ready AI solution.
+This comprehensive lab guide will walk you through setting up and using Azure AI Search with Azure OpenAI and implementing a production-ready AI solution with RAG capabilities.

 ## Lab Objectives